SehgalDivij/bookie/README.md

 - This repository contains the source code and a brief documentation for a `Restaurant Reservation System` built using Django, Telegram, Google App Engine, Google Datastore and Google Memcached, among others.

-- The bot was built mainly using following tech/libraries:
+- The bot was built using following tech/libraries:

 ```
     1. Telegram's APIs - Using python-telegram-bot